 |Coursework||1500-word problem question||40|

-- Examine specific criminal offences, identify their elements and explore their definitions.
+- Examine specific criminal offences and relevant defences, identify their elements and explore their definitions.

 - Outline relevant statutory provisions and case law.